Fredmf/polyglott/readme.md

+Sadly i no longer use OSX and so i'am not able to maintain anything for this Project

 # polyglott
 Status Bar Switcher for Speech Synthesis Voices under OSX Yosemite 10.10.3, written in Swift (only testet under OSX Yosemite 10.10.3, it still should work under Sierra)